 It’s not as if you have a choice.
 The National Fire Protection Agency (NFPA) requires production companies handling combustible material in the United States to conduct a dust hazard analysis by September 2020 and come into compliance with updated codes.
 Neglecting to identify and address dust-related risks at your operation is no longer an option.
 You’ll still have to get it done if you want to stay in business.

 The second issue you’ll face by lacking suppressions systems is with insurance.
 Insurance companies charge a high premium to cover operations that handle explosive and flammable materials.
 If your safety systems aren’t up to par, these companies will withdraw coverage or charge an exorbitant premium.
 Insurance companies have seen too many operations go up in flames, and with the new NFPA rules, they’ll be unwilling to take the risk any longer.
 You can be sure insurance companies will leverage the new NFPA regulations to their advantage.

 What You Need to Do

-You have no choice in the matter: by law (in the United States, at least), you must perform a dust hazard analysis and address the hazards you identify.
+You have no choice in the matter: to be compliant with current fire standards, you must perform a dust hazard analysis and address the hazards you identify.
 Likely, this will mean you will have to retrofit conveyors and other material handling equipment at your operation with fire-suppression systems, deflagration suppression, and deflagration venting.

 While we do not perform dust hazard analyses, we can help you analyze your systems for machinery-related compliance issues.
 We can also supply you with enclosed SMART Conveyors™ to help get your operation NFPA compliant.
 If you already own a SMART Conveyor™, we can retrofit it with bolt-on deluge system with spark detection and explosion ventilation.